PINE MOUNTAIN, Ga. -- Callaway Gardens is a 14,000-acre, lush, laid-back getaway destination located 70 miles -- but a world away -- south of Atlanta.

 Tucked cozily at the base of pristine Pine Mountain in the southernmost foothills of the Appalachian Mountains, Callaway Gardens offers its guests a gamut of activities: water skiing, tennis, skeet shooting, fly fishing, biking, hiking and even a flying circus.
 Guests with more tranquil goals can tour a world-class botanical garden, flutter inside one of North America's largest butterfly conservatories, meditate in a memorial chapel, dine in style, or bake on Robin Lake's white-sand beach.

-To golfers, of course, those are only secondary activities - put in place as diversions to consider after partaking of Callaway Garden's 63 holes.
+To golfers, of course, those are only secondary activities -- put in place as diversions to consider after partaking of the two 18-hole golf courses at Callaway Gardens.

 Callaway Gardens features one of the best mixes available for those seeking top-notch golf and genuine, old-fashioned Southern hospitality.
 It's a place where every staffer seems trained in genuine friendliness and graciousness by immersing themselves in reruns of The Andy Griffith Show.
 It's a golfer's resort where eagles and birdies are powered by the consumption of breakfast platters featuring Speckled Heart grits and toast layered with muscadine jam.
 (Non-Southerners only need to say, "Y'all help," for an explanation of this rise-and-shine fare.)

-The Mountain View course has been home to the Buick Challenge, formerly the Buick Southern Open, since 1991.
+Callaway Gardens' Mountain View golf course was a long-time host of the Buick Challenge, once known as the Buick Southern Open.
 With a course rating of 73.9 and a slope of 136 from the championship tees, your average golfer attempting to take on the course from the remotest tee boxes would be better off traversing the course in the driver's seat of a Buick.

 "One of the great designers, Dick Wilson, laid out a beautiful course on a beautiful piece of property," Georgian Davis Love III, 1997 winner of the Buick Challenge, was quoted on the PGA Tour's Web site.
 "It's very straightforward off the tee.
 It does reward length, but it also rewards accuracy.
 It's a great old traditional golf course, and if you like the old style golf courses, you can't help but like Callaway Gardens."